A woman wearing an exercise singlet and checking her pulse rate on her neck

 The Session

 A progressive heart rate run is simple to explain and simple to execute.
-Simply start at a low/comfortable heart rate and gradually increase the intensity of the run so your heart rate rises.
+Simply start at a low/comfortable heart rate and gradually increase the intensity of the run so your heart rate climbs throughout the session.

 Try and plan ahead so that for the final section of your run you are running fairly hard, then for the very last minute put in a really big finishing effort.
 Building up gradually like this can often mean you spend more time running at a higher intensity than might otherwise be possible.

-Depending on the length of the run, it's best to increase the intensity every 3-5 minutes or so.
-This will give you a chance to adapt and let your heart rate settle.
+Depending on the length of the run, it's best to increase the intensity every 3–5 minutes or so.
+This will give you a chance to adapt to the new intensity and to let your heart rate stabilize.

-If you're familiar with your heart rate zones then you could break the run up into five sections, spending a different amount of time within each zone.
-When planning, be aware that you will be able to spend much longer in the lower zones than the higher zones, so adjust the durations accordingly.
+If you're familiar with your heart rate zones then you could break the run up into five sections, one for each zone, and spend a different amount of time within each zone.
+When you're planning, keep in mind that you will be able to spend much longer in the lower zones than the higher zones, so adjust the durations of each section accordingly.

 Progressive heart rate runs work well for runs of anything from 30 to 90 minutes